 The network this rule should be applied to.
 This is a named network (e.g., 'private') and must be one listed by the command 'rocks list network'.
+To have this firewall rule apply to all networks, specify the keyword 'all'.

+'''

 [output-network=string]

+'''